Chowdhury-DSP/math_approx/README.md

 for how those polynomials were derived, by providing a zipped folder containing the Mathematica notebooks that were used to derive the polynomials.
-Since not everyone has access to Mathematica, the folder also contains a PDF version of the notebook.
+Since not everyone has access to Mathematica, the folder also contains a PDF version of each notebook.
 At the moment, I'm planning to upload an updated copy of the zipped folder with each release of the library, but if I can think of a better method of distribution, that